bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 }
 ```

+Because I'm iterating in chunks of 4 I make sure the arrays sizes are a multiple of 4, adding some bougus spheres to the end to pad the array out of necessary.
 I did try using `get_unchecked` on each array instead of `chunks(4)` and `zip` but at the time it appeared to be slower.
 I might try it again though as the iterator version is a bit obtuse and generates a lot of code.
 Note that I'm using `_mm_loadu_ps` because my `Vec<f32>` arrays are not 16 byte aligned.
 I'll talk about that later.

 # Getting the result out again

-I won't paste the full SSE2 (I lie, I'm using a little SSE4.1) ray spheres intersection test source here because it's quite verbose, but it can be found [here](https://github.com/bitshifter/pathtrace-rs/blob/spheres_simd/src/collision.rs#L173) if you're interested.
+I won't paste the full SSE2 (actually I'm using a little SSE4.1) ray spheres intersection test source here because it's quite verbose, but it can be found [here](https://github.com/bitshifter/pathtrace-rs/blob/spheres_simd/src/collision.rs#L173) if you're interested.
 I mostly wrote this from scratch using the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#) to match my scalar code to the SSE2 equivalent and using Aras's [post on SSE sphere collision](http://aras-p.info/blog/2018/04/11/Daily-Pathtracer-8-SSE-HitSpheres/) and subsequent post on [ryg's optimisations](http://aras-p.info/blog/2018/04/13/Daily-Pathtracer-9-A-wild-ryg-appears/) as a guide.
 I think I had got pretty close to completion at the end of one evening but wasn't sure how to extract the minimum hit result out of the SSE vector so just went for the scalar option:

 ```rust
 // copy results out into scalar code to get return value (if any)